deliveroo/deliveroo.engineering/_posts/2017-03-28-hackday-and-the-17pound-soda.md

 ## So what’s next for Loris?

-We’ve just completed another milestone which is to run across 11 out of 12 countries (UAE has an unusual payment provider we'll be automating soon), but this has our suite running in just under 5 minutes on a slow day, which means we hit our self-imposed limit for execution time.
+We’ve just completed another milestone which is to run across 11 out of 12 countries (UAE has a different payment provider we'll be automating soon), but this has our suite running in just under 5 minutes on a slow day, which means we hit our self-imposed limit for execution time.